 Note: In the context of authentication, it’s important to understand that users are not authorized to access external data sources through Tableau Server by virtue of having an account on the server.
 In other words, in the default configuration, Tableau Server does not act as a proxy to external data sources.
 Such access requires additional configuration of the data source on Tableau Server or authentication at the data source when the user connects from Tableau Desktop.

-If the server is configured to use local authentication, then the Tableau Server identity store is used exclusively to authenticate users.
+If the server is configured to use local authentication, then Tableau Server authenticates users.
 When users sign-in and enter their credentials, either through Tableau Desktop, tabcmd, API, or web client, Tableau Server verifies the credentials.